-This class is an engineer’s dream, as the goal is to get four Hemi’s, three Turbines or Allison Aircraft Engines to sing in harmony, in a pursuit of putting the power to the track.
-Tipping the scales at 7800lbs, the competitors in the E-3 Sparkplug Modified class must use every ounce to they have to their advantage.
+This class is an engineer's dream, as the goal is to get four Hemi's, three Turbines or Allison Aircraft Engines to sing in harmony, in a pursuit of putting the power to the track.
+Tipping the scales at 7800lbs, the competitors in the Super Modified Tractor class must use every ounce to they have to their advantage.
 Fans from across the country, pack the stands for a chance to watch these machines throw dirt and with the power of over 10,000 horses.

 Referred by many as using "mountain motor" technology, these carbureted behemoths draped in the most popular American-made pickup truck body styles, have no engine size limit – and some are topping out at over 800 cubic-inches on alcohol fuel.
 One of the larger classes at any event, the Pro Mod Four-Wheel Drive Truck must weigh a maximum of 6,350-pounds.
 While steering and throttle application requires a lot of "finesse", another huge challenge is placing as much weight at the front as possible, which allows the front two wheels to pull and claw a pathway early on, before the increased weight of the sled puts the final emphasis on the remaining pair of spinning tires at the rear.

 The Super Modified Two-Wheel Drive Truck division is another filled with colorful American-made truck body styles, equally dazzling paint schemes and some of the more popular personalities behind the wheel.
 Using supercharged and alcohol-injected drag racing-type engines, these Trucks indeed awe the crowd with their power and on-track antics, with part of their weight transfer characteristics resulting in towering wheel-stands at various points along the track.
-Their machines can weight no more than 6,200 pounds, and finding the desired balance in keeping them pointed straight is truly a challenge.
+Their machines can weigh no more than 6,200 pounds, and finding the desired balance in keeping them pointed straight is truly a challenge.

 Pro Stock Tractors are truly for the brand-loyal, die-hard tractor pulling enthusiast.
 Here, the John Deere's have reigned supreme for years, but the challenges brought on by other popular makes and models such as International have not relegated them to the winner circle automatically.
 These machines top out at a maximum of 10-thousand pounds and may bolt on a single turbocharger to an engine that can be built up to 680 cubic-inches in displacement.
 Using a combination of diesel fuel and water injection, these smoke-billowing monsters contain some of the more legendary teams in the sport.